40net-cloud/fortinet-oci-solutions/FortiADC/Standalone/readme.md

 - the selected marketplace listing information
 - the deployed instance OCID
-- the frontend and backend subnet IDs
+- the frontend subnet ID
 - the management public IP or associated endpoint details
 - the selected image resource metadata
 - the sensitive initial password output